Galykk/EW_VBF_MLE_CODE/d_proj/README.txt

 NOTE THAT THIS CODE WILL NOT RUN WITHOUT ITS DATA FILES.
 They are multiple GBs large and so not included in the repository.
 The Ntuple and root_data directories mentioned below contain the data.
+The code is in the .cxx files.

 Qsigex must be installed